 Although the researchers speculate that “regular cold exposure might be beneficial in body weight regulation,” they don’t give any recommendations about how long this cold exposure should last, or how cold you actually need to get.

-The most recent study on the subject of cold exposure and fat metabolism shows that brown fat actually uses regular fat from the rest of the body to fuel itself.
+A follow-up study on the subject of cold exposure and fat metabolism shows that brown fat actually uses regular fat from the rest of the body to fuel itself.